5/12/2025

 Analyst, Barclays

-Okay, great.
-Hey, guys.
-Thanks for taking my questions here and congrats, Nicholas and Larry on your on your new respective roles.
-Nicholas and Larry, maybe maybe for other of you.
-I'd love to dig into the consumer lending business specifically a little bit, just given the growth, the acceleration there and maybe maybe zoom in a little bit on new business.
-And Larry, you touched on this a little bit in your prior response, but just to ask it specifically for consumer lending.
-Can we just talk a little bit about the new business environment there a little bit and maybe zooming out?
-Do you think the profile of the customer there is changing at all, whether it's banks versus credit union or big versus small?
-Any color on whether that profile is changing as you as you continue to gain share?
+OK, great.
+Hey, guys, thanks for taking my questions here.
+And congrats, Nicholas and Larry, on your new respective roles.
+Nicholas and Larry, maybe for either of you, I'd love to dig into the consumer lending business specifically a little bit, just given the growth, the acceleration there, and maybe zoom in a little bit on new business.
+And Larry, you touched on this a little bit in your prior response, but just to ask it specifically for consumer lending, can we just talk a little bit about the new business environment there a little bit and maybe zooming out?
+Do you think the profile of the customer there is changing at all whether it's banks versus credit union or big versus small, any color on whether that profile is changing, uh, uh, as you, as you continue to gain share.

 speaker